-If you want to allow the site administrators the ability to add new users on their sites, then you can check the box next to Add New Users.
+If you want to allow the site administrators the ability to add new users to their sites, then you can check the box next to Add New Users.

-Limited Email Registration options will allow you to limit site or user registration to email address from specific domains, then you can add those domains here.
-This is particularly useful if you only want to allow people from your own organization to register and create users or sites.
-Similarly you can also ban certain domains from registration.
+Limited Email Registration options will allow you to limit site or user registration to the email address from specific domains, then you can add those domains here.
+This is particularly useful if you only want to allow people from your own organisation to register and create users or sites.
+Similarly, you can also ban certain domains from registration.